 NCERT Solutions for Class 6 English Unit 1 – Who did Patrick’s Homework?

 Here the students can find the NCERT Solutions for Class 6 English Unit 1.
-The solutions contain questions, answers, explanations and images to all the questions present in the prescribed textbook of CBSE board.
+The solutions contain questions, answers, explanations and images to all the questions in the prescribed CBSE textbook.
 Students can refer to the solutions in order to obtain a clear idea of the type of questions that would appear in the annual exams.
-Our experts at BYJU’S have designed the solutions in a simple language to make it easier for the students to understand.
-The main objective of creating the chapter wise solutions is to help students score well in the Class 6 exams.
+Our experts at BYJU’S have designed the solutions in simple language to make it easier for the students to understand.
+The main objective of creating the chapter-wise solutions is to help students score well in the Class 6 exams.
 Each and every topic is explained elaborately to improve English language communication and grammar skills among students.